 Bull trout redd counts in Pipe Creek peaked in 1999 with 36 redds, with redd numbers and have decreased since that peak.
-Despite the decreasing trend of bull trout redds during the last five years, the overall general trend during the time period 1995-2004 has been variable, with a slope that is not significantly different than a stable population (Figure 5; $r^2 = 0.075$; p = 0.324).
+Despite the decreasing trend of bull trout redds during the last five years, the overall general trend during the time period 1995-2004 has been variable, with a slope that is not significantly different than a stable population (Figure 7).
 The mean number of bull trout redds since 1990 has been 14.5 redds.
 The 8 redds we observed in Pipe Creek in 2004 was 45% lower than the 14 year average.
-Low water conditions during the fall spawning season during the past four years may partially explain the low spawner escapement into Pipe Creek.
+Low water conditions during the fall spawning season during the last several years may partially explain the low spawner escapement into Pipe Creek.
+During spring 2008 a logjam downstream of the traditional spawning area blew out.
+This was a possible reason for we found redds in the fall.

-Figure 5.
-Bull trout redd counts and trend analysis for Pipe Creek 1990-2004.
+Figure 7.
+Bull trout redd counts and trend analysis for Pipe Creek 1990-2008.